andymckay/readmes/for-reports.md

 ## Feedback

-* I'm tend to show my emotions visually, this can be good and bad.
+* I tend to show my emotions visually, this can be good and bad.
 * I'd like to know how you like feedback and try to follow that.
 * I tend to find receiving good feedback a bit embarrasing.
-* I welcome feedback that might be construed as negative.
-I will admit it might take me time to process some times.
+* I welcome feedback that might be construed as negative, but I will admit it might take me time to process some times.

 ## Meetings